-The cause of and solution to many of the problems faced while in China, the various alcohols found on tap in the Middle Kingdom are as abundant as they are varied.
+The cause of and solution to many of the problems faced while in China, the various alcohols found on tap or in bottle in the Middle Kingdom are as abundant as they are varied.
 From China’s staple baijiu, to the widely-available domestic brand beers and wines, there is no shortage of firewater to either complement or replace a meal with.

 Baijiu: The White Devil

 There are many jokes starting with “You know you’ve been in China too long when …” but one of the most accurate surely is “You know you’ve been in China too long when you enjoy a nice glass of bái jiǔ.”

 Usually made by distilling sorghum, it is not unlike vodka in looks.
 The similarities end there however.
 Its subtle sweetness gives one an initial this ain’t so bad feeling, which is quickly followed by panic and a rapid search of your memory for all available objects that might assist you in removing it from your system.
 At 80-120% proof, baijiu ranges from spicy bite to paint strippingly alcoholic.
 There are numerous brands of baijiu, but two of the most well-known are Mao Tai and Er Guo Tou.

 Maotai (茅台酒 / Máotái jiǔ)

 Maotai, or Moutai (the latter spelling used by the producing company), is arguably the most famous Chinese liquor, or baijiu.